Firedrake/mpd-tools/README.md

 stored_playlist (a stored playlist has been modified)

-playlist (the current playlist has been modified; this includes the current song changing)
+playlist (the current queue has been modified; this includes the current song changing)

 player (playback has been started, stopped or seeked)